-- Keep one recovery point per week for X weeks: The last recovery point of every week is stored for the specified number of weeks.
+- Keep one recovery point per week for X weeks: the last recovery point of every week is stored for the specified number of weeks.

-- Keep one recovery point per month for X months: The last recovery point of every month is stored for the specified number of months.
+- Keep one recovery point per month for X months: the last recovery point of every month is stored for the specified number of months.

-- Keep one recovery point per year for X years: The last recovery point of every year is stored for the specified number of years.
+- Keep one recovery point per year for X years: the last recovery point of every year is stored for the specified number of years.

-A recovery point objective (RPO) is the limit for the earliest point in time to which your VM should be reverted during DR. Thus, it defines the amount of data that can be lost without causing unreasonable damage to your business.
+- RTO and RPO: a recovery point objective (RPO) is the limit for the earliest point in time to which your VM should be reverted during DR. Thus, it defines the amount of data that can be lost without causing unreasonable damage to your business.
 Replication can help you meet shorter RPOs, as your replication jobs can be run as you want with the custom schedules you set for them.

 VM replication can also help you meet short recovery time objectives (RTOs).
 The RTO is the stipulated period of time within which your business operations must be recovered after a disaster.
 With replication, the VM can be instantly restored simply by powering on the replica.